-Coordinated by the Minnesota Safety Council, Safe Kids Minnesota works in partnership with six chapters and more than 250 organizations and individuals throughout the state dedicated to preventing unintentional injuries to children ages 14 and under.
+Coordinated by the Minnesota Safety Council, Safe Kids Minnesota works in partnership with seven chapters and more than 250 organizations and individuals throughout the state dedicated to preventing unintentional injuries to children ages 14 and under.

-During the past two decades, Safe Kids programs across the nation have contributed to a 45 percent reduction in the child death rate from unintentional injury – saving an estimated 38,000 children's lives.
+During the past 25 years, Safe Kids programs across the nation have contributed to a 45 percent reduction in the child death rate from unintentional injury – saving an estimated 38,000 children's lives.
 In Minnesota, the average annual number of unintentional injury deaths among 1 – 14-year-olds has dropped from 85 to 60 since the mid-nineties.
 However, unintentional injury still remains the number one killer of children in the United States and in Minnesota.
 The leading causes of injury death among Minnesota children are motor vehicle crashes, drowning, fires and/or burns, suffocation and pedestrian related incidents.

 The timeline below charts a number of significant events in child safety in Minnesota over the past decade.
 Additional successes that have helped to improve the overall safety of children include tailored, year-round outreach events with Minnesota Safety Council member companies to educate workers and community members about a variety of safety issues; annual Safe Kids Walk this Way pedestrian safety initiatives with elementary schools in conjunction with International Walk to School Day every October; Safe Kids Week outreach in April/May reminding adults about effective steps to help keep children safe during the "trauma season" (summer months); and active public policy work focused on upgrading the Minnesota child passenger safety law.